[Onahama, Iwaki, Fukushima Prefecture] With the opening of the Onahama Marine Bridge, Onahama has regained its vitality

 GOOGLE MAP

-Onahama Fish Market is booming with Tokiwa fish and bonito.
+Onahama Fish Market is bustling with Tokiwa seafood and bonito

-Onahama Fish Market comes alive with the landing of bonito (photo taken in April 2021) ©Iwaki City
+Onahama Fish Market is bustling with bonito catches (photographed in April 2021) © Iwaki City

-As a fishing port, Onahama Port ranks among the highest in Japan in terms of the amount of catches such as bonito and saury, and is known for a wide variety of inshore fish known as "Tokiwa products."
+Onahama Port is also one of the top fishing ports in Japan for the amount of bonito and saury it lands, and is known for its wide variety of inshore fish known as "Tokiwamono."

-Onahama Fish Market is built so that the road side is closed off, so you cannot see inside from the outside.
-Inside the market, there is a glass-enclosed space on the second floor for viewing, so you can visit it by applying at the Fisheries Association Office on days other than closed days (Sundays, public holidays, and public holidays).
+The road side of the Onahama Fish Market is closed off, so you can't see inside from the outside.
+However, there is a glass-walled viewing area on the second floor, so you can visit the market on days other than its closure (Sundays, national holidays, and public holidays) by applying at the Fisheries Cooperative Office

 INFORMATION